 And don’t get me wrong: I’m not comparing OpsWorks with Heroku in any way.
-For me they are completely different things.
-Seriously, I already tested a lot of services out there (and continue testing every time something new appears on the scene), however I was not able to find a competitor to beat Heroku ease of use.
-All analogies during this post are just to help “Heroku-only” developers to understand OpsWorks vocabulary and how it works.
+For me, they are entirely different things.
+Seriously, I already tested a lot of services out there, and I continue checking every time something new appears on the scene.
+However, I was not able to find a competitor to beat Heroku ease of use.
+All analogies in this post are to help “Heroku-only” developers to understand OpsWorks vocabulary and how it works.

-The simplicity of OpsWorks make it a solid option for delivering your applications.
+The simplicity of OpsWorks makes it a reliable option for delivering your applications.
 Highly productive, powerful and flexible, supporting any software that you would like to use with scripted installations.

 If you are looking for another choice to deliver your applications, definitely it’s time to give AWS OpsWorks a chance.